depeche-py/depeche-db/docs/index.md

 # Depeche DB

-Depeche DB is modern Python library for building event-based systems
+Depeche DB is a modern Python library for building event-based systems

 Key features: